quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 When the connection is closed due a connection-level error, the `trigger_frame_type` field can be used to log the frame that triggered the error.
-For known frame types, the appropriate string value is used in error_code.
-For unknown frame types, the error_code field has the value "unknown" and the numerical value without variable-length integer encoding is logged in error_code_bytes.
+For known frame types, the appropriate string value is used in the error field.
+For unknown frame types, the error field has the value "unknown" and the numerical value without variable-length integer encoding can be logged in error_code.

 The CONNECTION_CLOSE reason phrase is a byte sequences.
 It is likely that this sequence is presentable as UTF-8, in which case it can be logged in the `reason`